 Obviously I am a huge fan of DIYing, and I love to DIY presents when I can.
 But if I cannot make the perfect gift for someone, I might as well DIY the wrapping.
 That's how these beautiful, bright gift bags were born.

 I made two different sizes.
 The smaller one is 4" x 6 ½" x 1 ½" deep, perfect for gifts like jewelry (hint hint husbands everywhere) or even a cute way to wrap up a gift card.
-The larger one is 5 ½" x 8" x 2 ½" deep and works perfectly for wrapping a bit larger gifts.
+The larger one is 5 ½" x 8" x 2 ½" deep and works perfectly for wrapping a bit larger gifts like a T-shirt or a dress.
 And these gift bags are so easy to put together anyone can do it!

 So the hardest part of putting these bags together was printing them double sided so they lined up correctly.
 Of course when I needed it my printer kept getting a paper jam when I tried to use the double sided feature.
 Then I had to print a few extra before I figured out the right way to put the paper back in the paper tray so it printed on the correct side.
 But once I stopped fighting the printer, the bags came together in just minutes.